Matheer0/kinova-movo-gazebo9.0/README.md

 * ***3.3 Build the Workspace***

-	Note: there are some packages (see Section 4) that are problematic, so we will ignore them temporarily, and we will use command [catkin_make -DCATKIN_BLACKLIST_PACKAGES](https://answers.ros.org/question/54181/how-to-exclude-one-package-from-the-catkin_make-build/) to [blacklist them](https://github.com/catkin/catkin_tools/pull/152).
+	<mark> Note: </mark> There are some packages (see next section) that are causing problems, so we will ignore them for now when we are building the workspace, and we will use command [catkin_make -DCATKIN_BLACKLIST_PACKAGES](https://answers.ros.org/question/54181/how-to-exclude-one-package-from-the-catkin_make-build/) to [blacklist them](https://github.com/catkin/catkin_tools/pull/152).

 	* Go to ROS catkin workspace ``` cd ~/catkin_ws ```